 Currently, there is a staffing crisis in Madison in the field of early childhood.
 Centers have a difficult time recruiting qualified classroom teachers and qualified teachers are often underpaid compared to careers in other fields (Davis, 2018).
-Oftentimes, early childhood teachers are forced to leave their jobs for other positions that pay more or offer benefits in order to make ends meet, resulting in low retention for many centers.
+Oftentimes, early childhood teachers are forced to leave their jobs for other positions that pay more in order to make ends meet, resulting in low retention for many centers.

 Lack of qualified child care staff prevents centers from growing to accept more families and new centers from being created, leading to a shortage in child care spots for children.
-Additionally, when there is little incentive for individuals to attain higher education in early childhood, this contributes to a lack of qualified staff for centers.
+Additionally, when there is little incentive to advance in education for early childhood, centers lack qualified staff.
 Early childhood staff must be paid a living wage in order to retain service providers and incentivize people to join the field.